Skip to Content

 In short, this formula complies with somewhat stricter regulations imposed by the European Commission on all EU-produced formulas, which, among other things, prohibits the use of corn syrup and GMOs, restricts the amounts of sucrose, insists on purely organic ingredients, requires certain amounts of DHA, and so on.

-Of course, this doesn’t automatically mean that standard American formulas are inferior – in fact, many of them do comply with numerous of these regulations too.
+Of course, this doesn’t automatically mean that standard American formulas are inferior – in fact, many of them do comply with plenty of these regulations too.
 They are just not officially obliged to do it by the authorities.

 So, what kind of ingredients can you find in the Bobbie formula?
 Here’s a brief summary:

 • Cow’s milk protein in Bobbie formulas comes from organic pasture-raised milk free from hormones and antibiotics.
 Grass-fed cows also produce milk that is richer in healthy omega-3 fatty acids.
+Kids with a cow’s milk protein allergy should use a hypoallergenic baby formula instead.

 • Added whey is included to mimic the natural composition of breast milk (60/40 whey to casein ratio).
 Whey also makes formula easy to digest and prevents painful colics, gassiness, and constipation.